awojdyla89/Sudz-Love/README.md

 Maybe you can't remember the name of the beer the morning after...

 Whatever the reason may be you've come to the right place!
-- Post your beer and share it with the world.
+- Post your beer and share it with the world in one convinient app.
-- When its time to go brew hopping search for a brewery near by and check out whats on their menu.
+- When its time to go brew hopping search for a brewery near, give them a call or check out their menu.

 ## Screenshots